-In most cases, research rooms shall be equipped with their own final circuit distribution boards which shall be complete with recording instrumentation and have facilities for metering if required - see Appendix D for details.
+Laboratories and research rooms shall be equipped with their own final circuit distribution boards which shall be complete with recording instrumentation and have facilities for metering if required - see Appendix D for details.
+The positioning of these distribution boards needs careful consideration and they should be positioned such that they are fully accessible and can be worked on without the use of a ladder.
+They should not be positioned above doors or above laboratory benches or any other position where access may be obstructed by the room user's activities.
 Only power circuits within the room shall be supplied from these distribution boards.